enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 -
 - I've read hundreds of studies on sports.
 Tried most of the advance techniques, wrote very tight training plan to get better that only advanced sportif
 # Organize your notes
+The top 1% bloggers maintain a quality-rich publishing schedule year round.
+They do that by constantly  turning every content they come accross into meaningful material.
+Here are 3 powerful ideas by @fortelabs

-The top 1% bloggers maintain their publishing schedule Learn to only capture them, and you'll make your note-taking system more efficient.
+ Learn to only capture them, and you'll make your note-taking system more efficient.

 As a content creator, your #1 job is to keep turning everything you read, watch, listen into publishing material.
 Unfortunately most of us wait until they have a concrete project to work on.